 The first major category is marital property, which we know as what you acquired while married and before you physically separated.

 The second major category of property to identify is separate property, which we will not formally define here other than to say that property acquired before marriage, or during the marriage but specifically defined in law as separate, or property clearly acquired after separation is separate property.

-The final category of property for classification purposes is divisible, which is a hybrid category of property, which most commonly refers property acquired after the date of separation but was acquired from marital funds or property.
+The final category of property for classification purposes is divisible, which is a hybrid category of property.
+It most commonly refers to property acquired after the date of separation but was acquired from marital funds or property.
 Typical examples of divisible property are items purchased from marital savings after separation.